chonkcheto/fish-network-docs-testing/docs/fish-network/litepaper.md

 Investors overcollateralize with USDC to maintain liquidity optionality after initial allocations.

-* **50%** to accrue Fish Points and interest to enable future shared liquidity for Fish Schools.
+* **50%** to USDC; accruing Fish Points and interest to enable future shared liquidity for Fish Schools.
 * **40%** allocated to escrow for mandatory 21‑day voting window until deployed to voted‑in startups.
 * **10%** to school treasury for ops, insurance, admin fees, etc.